-The revaluation as of 31 December 2020 of investment property to fair value is repeated (annual) and is due to the application of the fair value model under IAS 40.
+The revaluation of investment property to fair value is repeated (annual) and is due to the application of the fair value model under IAS 40.
 It shall be carried out regularly at the date of each annual financial report.
 The measurement of fair value is realized with the assistance of independent licensed assessors.
 It shall be carried out regularly at the date of each annual financial report.
 The measurement of fair value is realized with the assistance of independent licensed assessors.